MacsiDigital/laravel-api-client/README.md

     }
 ```

-In a similar way we can override the priamryKey as some api's will keep the ID field as UserID by creating the following function
+In a similar way we can override the primaryKey as some api's will keep the ID field as UserID by creating the following function

 ```php
 	public function getKeyName()